 The Act requires bus operators to take steps to eliminate the risks to health and safety arising from the provision of bus services.
 Obligations under the Act have been incorporated into the contracts between the bus operators and PTV (contract holders for the School Bus Program services).

 Operators are required to:

-- Ensure that drivers are licensed in line with the Act and VicRoads requirements. - Have a zero alcohol and drug policy for service provider drivers while engaged in delivery of a service. - Advise schools if any risk arises during the delivery of a service or bus stopping point.
+- ensure that drivers are licensed in line with the Act and VicRoads requirements - · have a zero alcohol and drug policy for bus drivers while engaged in delivery of a service - advise schools if any risk arises during the delivery of a service or at a bus stop.